-Naya Rivera’s Little Sister Nickayla Shares A Heartbreaking Tribute, ‘I’ll Love You For Eternity’
+Naya Rivera’s Little Sister, Nickayla, Shares A Heartbreaking Tribute, ‘I’ll Love You For Eternity’

 In addition to Nickayla, Naya also had a younger brother named Mychal Rivera who is 29 years old.

-Nickayla’s tribute has come in along with many others from people who’s lives were touched in a positive way from knowing Naya.
-The 33-year-old mother of one went missing earlier this month after taking a boat out in Lake Piru, in California, as The Inquisitr previously reported.
-Her son, 4 year old Josey, was found asleep on the boat but she was no where in sight.
+Nickayla’s tribute joins many others from people who’s lives were touched in a positive way from knowing Naya.
+The 33-year-old actress went missing earlier this month after taking a boat out in Lake Piru, in California, as The Inquisitr previously reported.

+Her son, 4-year-old Josey, was found asleep on the boat but she was nowhere in sight.
 Several days after she went missing, her body was recovered from the lake.
-Her death was ruled an accidental drowning and law enforcement do not believe that any foul play was involved.
+Her death was ruled an accidental drowning and authorities do not believe that foul play was involved.